yashsinha1611/sfdocs_Build_AI/docs/Integrations/mysql/mysql_kubernetes.md

 ### Set Access Permissions

-Use the below code to set access permission.
+Use the following command to set access permission.

 ```sql
   grant select on performance_schema.* to 'username';